 Wiggins is an advocate for accessible and anti-oppressive community mental health.
 He currently runs several support groups for trans men at the Sherbourne Health Centre, and was a long-time volunteer as a lead operator at the Trans Lifeline.
-Also a visual artist, Wiggins has produced both experimental and documentary works on various topics, including queer sex, cultural appropriation, anti-poverty activism, and food sovereignty.
+Also a visual artist, Wiggins has produced both experimental and documentary works on various topics, including queer sex, cultural appropriation, and food sovereignty.

 For more detailed information, explore the various links on this website including academic, community support, consultation, or visual art.
 Stay updated on upcoming events by following the blog.
 You can also contact him directly at email@example.com.
 Wiggins is currently available to give lectures, run workshops, and offer consultations.